Guigui0812/Terraform-Proxmox-Module/README.md

 ## Usage

+As the **module** contains the `bpg/proxmox` provider and the code to create the VM, it is not necessary to create a `provider` block in the `main.tf` file.
+It only requires to call the module and provide the necessary variables.

-Code sample to create a VM on a Proxmox server:
+To create a VM on a Proxmox server through this module, create a directory for the **Terraform** project and create a `main.tf` file with the following content:

 ```hcl
 module "proxmox" {